wxqpxw/VFair/Readme.md

 # VFair

-This repository provides a PyTorch implementation of the VFair.
+This repository provides a PyTorch implementation of **Towards Harmless Rawlsian Fairness Regardless of Demographic Prior**.

 ## Setup
-### Prerequisitess
+### Prerequisites
 ```
 Python and miniconda
 ```